lurabines/Movie_Quote_Project/README.md

 # Movie Quote Project

-Random movie quotes from the most popular movies of all time.
+# Random Quote Generator

+## For this project I created an app that displays random famous movie quotes each time a button is clicked.